 Find the JetForm widget and select the form you need.

-That’s all about adding and using the Dynamic Repeater Field in forms.
+That’s all about adding and using the Repeater Field to forms of the JetFormBuilder plugin for WordPress.

 This tutorial dives into creating a custom query for the JetFormBuilder Records source using the Query Builder module of the JetEngine plugin.
 You will learn how to show values from different field types using dynamic widgets and shortcodes.